 Description

-The W side has a slightly lower passage entrance, under a stone relieving arch and containing wood planked double doors.
-To the R, are 3 ventilation slits to match those on the front.
-An open shelter with a corrugated iron lean-to roof is located L (N) of the rear doors, and there is a planked hatch into the barn.
+On the western side, there is a slightly lower passage entrance under a stone relieving arch, which contains wood-planked double doors.
+To the right of this entrance are three ventilation slits that match those on the front of the barn.
+An open shelter with a corrugated iron lean-to roof is located to the left (north) of the rear doors, and there is a planked hatch leading into the barn.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.